Libertarian socialism: Anarchist

 The currents of classical anarchism that developed in the 19th century were committed to autonomy and freedom, decentralization, opposing hierarchy, and opposing the vanguardism of authoritarian socialism.

-In the 20th century, social anarchism emerged as a significant current of anarchism and explicitly identified as libertarian socialist.
+In the 19th century, social anarchism emerged as the dominant current of anarchism and explicitly identified as libertarian socialist.
 Anarcho-syndicalist Gaston Leval explained: "We therefore foresee a Society in which all activities will be coordinated, a structure that has, at the same time, sufficient flexibility to permit the greatest possible autonomy for social life, or for the life of each enterprise, and enough cohesiveness to prevent all disorder. [...]
 In a well-organised society, all of these things must be systematically accomplished by means of parallel federations, vertically united at the highest levels, constituting one vast organism in which all economic functions will be performed in solidarity with all others and that will permanently preserve the necessary cohesion".

-Significant thinkers in the anarchist tradition who are described as libertarian socialist include Colin Ward and David Graeber.
+Significant figures within social anarchism include Mikhail Bakunin, Rudolf Rocker, Alexander Berkman, Nestor Makhno, Lucy Parsons, Peter Kropotkin, and Emma Goldman.

+Individualist anarchism is a minority branch within anarchism which tends to focus more on negative liberty and individual will, and often rejects formal organizational structures and decentralized planning in favor of non-structured, temporary groupings and market socialism.
+Major socialist intellectuals within individualist anarchism include Pierre-Joseph Proudhon, Benjamin Tucker, Josiah Warren, Lysander Spooner, William Batchelder Greene, and Victor Serge.

+Other contemporary anarchist figures include Colin Ward, David Graeber, Noam Chomsky, Chris Hedges, Lorenzo Kom'boa Ervin, Howard Zinn, Mark Bray, Andrej Grubačić, Ursula K. Le Guin, Michael Albert, Saul Newman, and Peter Gelderloos.